Skip to main content

 What we found

-The communication relay on the bedroom indoor control board had failed.
-That relay carries the signal between the indoor board and the outdoor unit.
+The communication circuit on the bedroom indoor control board had failed.
+That circuit carries the signal between the indoor board and the outdoor unit.
 Once it fails, the unit can no longer talk to the outdoor unit, and the system throws E1.
 The swap test settled it: the fault travelled with the board to the living room, while the bedroom unit ran fine on a working board.
 The wiring was sound, so the board was the only part left to blame.

 What fixed it